1954 Milan High School basketball team

 The 1954 Milan High School Indians won the Indiana High School Boys Basketball Tournament championship in 1954.

-With an enrollment of only 161, Milan was the smallest school ever to win a single-class state basketball title in Indiana, beating the team from the much larger Muncie Central High School in a classic competition known as the Milan Miracle.
+With an enrollment of only 161, Milan was the smallest school to win a single-class state basketball title in Indiana, beating the team from the much larger Muncie Central High School in a classic competition known as the Milan Miracle.
 The team and town are the inspiration for the 1986 film Hoosiers.
 The team finished its regular season 19–2 and sported a 28–2 overall record.